Academic Integrity and Grievance Policies

 Faculty members will report incidents of academic dishonesty to the associate academic dean in writing or through an online report form found on the Academic Dishonesty and Grievance web page Reports should include the student name, class, type of assignment and offense, date of offense, sanctions, and summary of communication with student.

 Instructors determine the outcome of a first offense as appropriate to the assignment, context, and severity of the offense.
-Responses range from requesting that a student re-do an assignment or exam to failure of the assignment or course, depending on the severity of the offense.
+Responses range from requiring that a student re-do an assignment or exam to failure of the assignment or course, depending on the severity of the offense.

 The associate academic dean will notify the student in writing that a report has been made and meet with the student to extend campus resources.
 The student’s advisor(s) will be copied on this notice.